ViktorAccedo/train-repo/README.md

 # train-repo
 Prepare for A1
 # Subheader
-It is not going to be easy FOR US!!!
+It is not going to be easy FOR US ALL!!!